 Depending on who you ask you may hear a lot of answers about what a Florida Nurse Registry is though.

-We have heard of some Nursing Agencies attempting to create confusion by misdirecting and misleading consumers.
+We have heard of some unscrupulous Nursing Agencies attempting to create confusion by misdirecting and misleading consumers.
 This creates a Florida Nurse Registry VS Home Health Agency climate.
-This often intentional misinformation only serves to confuse and misdirect consumers.
+Unfortunately, this intentional misinformation only serves to confuse and misdirect consumers.

 The reality is, as reviewed in the study conducted by the Florida House of Representatives, a Florida Nurse Registry offers consumers a cost-saving option and should not be viewed as Nurse Registry VS Home Health Agency.